Influence (Tove Lo song)

 "Influence" is a song by Swedish singer-songwriter Tove Lo featuring American rapper Wiz Khalifa.
 It was released on the 9th of September, 2016 as a promotional single from her second studio album Lady Wood (2016), released through Republic Records.
 The song features a guest appearance from American rapper Wiz Khalifa, and was written by Lo and Khalifa, alongside its producers, the Struts.
-The song, a electropop, hip-hop, dance-pop, and minimal techno record, was recorded in 2016 at Wolf Cousins Studios, based in Stockholm, Sweden.
+The song, an electropop, hip-hop, dance-pop, and minimal techno record, was recorded in 2016 at Wolf Cousins Studios, based in Stockholm, Sweden.

 Upon the release of Lady Wood, the song was received positively by music critics, mainly for its sound and Khalifa's feature.
 Commercially, the song charted at number 78 on the Sverigetopplistan chart in Sweden and peaked at number 7 on the New Zealand Heatseekers chart.
 A music video for the song was directed by Tim Erem and included in Lo's debut short film Fairy Dust (2016).
 A "Chords Remix" of the track was later included on the Target exclusive version of the album.